samuelmcdonald/CSCI4710-HW4/README.md

 2. Check which boxes are true for each individual
 3. Navigate to the results page to find out who is a vampire and who is not!

-## Contributing
-Contributions are welcome!
-Please fork the repository and submit pull requests with your proposed changes.

 ## Team Members
 - Samuel McDonald
 - Ulysses Bueno